-Release 6.3.1 adds support for multiple sender ports.
+This release support multiple sender ports.

 Interswitch Protocol (AMAP)

 Alcatel-Lucent Interswitch Protocols (AIP) are used to discover adjacent switches and retain mobile port information across switches.
 By default, AMAP is enabled.

 Alcatel-Lucent Mapping Adjacency Protocol (AMAP) is used to discover the network topology of Alcatel-Lucent switches in a particular installation.
 Using this protocol, each switch determines which switches are adjacent to it by sending and responding to Hello update packets.
 For the purposes of AMAP, adjacent switches are those that: